 Add white wine, and cook until liquid is mostly evaporated, 1-2 minutes.

 Finish the Sauce

-Add cream and reserved pasta cooking water to pan with shallot and stir occasionally until slightly thickened, 1-2 minutes.
+Add cream and reserved pasta cooking water to pan and stir occasionally until slightly thickened, 1-2 minutes.

 Stir in Parmesan (reserve a pinch for garnish), peas, pasta, and scallops until heated through, 30-60 seconds.

 Remove from burner and season with ½ tsp. salt and a pinch of pepper.